 There are so many different types of magick being practiced, that it might take a while to study them all.
-They fall into several categories that can overlap, meaning one type of magick can fall into more than one of these categories (alphabetically):
+They fall into several categories that can overlap, meaning type of magick can fall into more than one of these categories (alphabetically):

-Below you'll find a brief description under each type of magick listed, as well as the general category (or categories) it might fall into, so that you can quickly narrow your search to a few (or maybe even just one) that you're interested in.
+Below you'll find a brief description under each of the types of magick listed, as well as the general category (or categories) it might fall into, so that you can quickly narrow your search to a few (or maybe even just one) that you're interested in.
 They are listed in alphabetical order and some may link to their own page for more detailed information and further resources.
 The ones that aren't linked to their own page simply don't need more explanation (or that page is currently being built).

 Don't feel as if you need to pick only one thing, or even commit to a lifetime practice of whatever calls you right now.
 We all change and grow as we practice magick, and sometimes that means we change from one kind of magick to another, or that we start practicing a little bit of everything.

-Art Magick is pretty self explanatory - if you are the artsy type, than this may call to you.
-Using any type of creativity to manifest your desires is what this type of magick calls for.
+Art Magick is pretty self explanatory - if you are the artsy type, then this may call to you.
+Using any form of creativity to manifest your desires is what this type of magick calls for.
 It can be used with most other types of magick as well.
 This type of magick works by using intention while being creative in some way.
 You could be painting or sculpting, but also you could be decorating a room, scrap-booking, making a vision board, or anything that requires creativity.

 This type of magick could fall into the following categories:

 Black magick speaks more to intent than to type.
 There are things that are done in black magick that are not generally done in other forms of magick, but just like any tool, magick of any type can be used for ill intent and to harm others, which is what black magick is.
 Any magick that intends to do harm to another would be considered black.
 For example, you could call yourself a "Kitchen Witch", which sounds harmless enough, but if you do a spell to get revenge on someone and try to hurt them, that spell is considered Black Magick.